Trans fat raises your LDL ("bad") cholesterol and lowers your HDL ("good") (HDL) cholesterol. Find out more about trans fat and how to avoid it.

 Trans fat, particularly the manufactured variety found in partially hydrogenated vegetable oil, appears to have no known health benefit.
-The Department of Agriculture recommends that the intake of trans fat be kept as low as possible.
+Experts recommend keeping your intake of trans fat as low as possible.

-The Food and Drug Administration (FDA) has made a preliminary determination that partially hydrogenated vegetable oil is no longer "generally recognized as safe" and should eventually be phased out of the production of food.
-However, the FDA's preliminary determination must go through a lengthy review process before it becomes finalized.
+The Food and Drug Administration (FDA) has determined that partially hydrogenated vegetable oil is no longer "generally recognized as safe" and should be phased out of the production of food over the next several years.
+However, naturally-occurring trans fats will still be found in some foods.

-Doctors worry about trans fat because of its unhealthy effect on your cholesterol levels — increasing your LDL and decreasing your HDL cholesterol.
+Doctors worry about trans fat because it increases the risk for heart attacks, stroke and type 2 diabetes.
+Trans fat also has an unhealthy effect on your cholesterol levels — increasing your LDL and decreasing your HDL cholesterol.
 There are two main types of cholesterol:

 - Low-density lipoprotein (LDL).
 LDL, or "bad," cholesterol can build up in the walls of your arteries, making them hard and narrow.

 - High-density lipoprotein (HDL).
 HDL, or "good," cholesterol picks up excess cholesterol and takes it back to your liver.

 If the fatty deposits within your arteries tear or rupture, a blood clot may form and block blood flow to a part of your heart, causing a heart attack, or to a part of your brain, causing a stroke.